RADIOv2.5: Improved Baselines for Agglomerative Vision Foundation Models: Method

 \subsection{Teacher Loss Balancing}

 PHI-S \cite{ranzinger2024phisdistributionbalancinglabelfree} highlights the significant variations in activation magnitudes among vision foundation models, observing that SAM's activations tend to overshadow those of CLIP and DINOv2 models.
 We adopt the PCA-Hadamard Isotropic Standardization (PHI-S) method, achieving improved balance among teacher losses.
 PHI-S rotates teacher activations to evenly distribute variance across all channels and then scales them to obtain unit variance.
-This process can be easily reversed by projecting the student activations back into each teacher’s original feature space.
+This process can be easily reversed by projecting the student activations back into each teacher’s original feature space, or even by modifying the final linear projection of the adaptor MLP after training.
 PHI-S enhances training stability and overall benchmark performance.
 For a given teacher feature map $\mathbf{X}$ with embedding size $C$, PHI-S applies the following transformation:

 Where $H_C$ is a normalized Hadamard matrix of dimension $C$, $\lambda_j$ are the Eigen values of the covariance matrix $\cov{\mathbf{X}}$, and $\mathbf{U}$ are the corresponding eigenvectors. $\phi_i$ and $\mathbf{R}_i$ are specific to the $i$th teacher.